 I've included options for using different types of rice in the FAQ section below, as well as modifying the flavors with herbs and veggies to suit your taste.

 What you'll need to make this easy rice recipe:

-Full measurements and directions included in the printable recipe card below.
+Full ingredient list and measurements included in the printable recipe card below.

 Serve with additional lemon zest and parsley for garnish.

 - Mediterranean Basmati Rice with Lemon and Dill

 FAQ's and Serving Suggestions:

 Any long grain, uncooked rice will do.
 I used Carolina plain white rice, but I've made it with Jasmine rice and it worked well.
 A medium grain rice like arborio rice would also work.
 I have not made the dish with brown rice, but as long as you made adjustments in total time to cook and liquid (per package instructions on your brown rice) you should still achieve a creamy texture in your parmesan rice.